BopeiNie/BopeiNie.github.io/index.md

 # Research and Engineering Practice
 ###  Research project on multi-model feature integration and image generation 2023.03-On Going
-* Dept. of Electrical and Electronic Engineering, University of Hong Kong Prof. Xiaojuan QI
+* Dept. of Electrical and Electronic Engineering, University of Hong Kong.
+Prof. Xiaojuan QI
 ###  Research projects on graph neural network and graph Contrastive learning 2022.10–On Going
-* Ministry of Education Key Lab For Intelligence Networks and Network Security, XJTU Prof. Pinghui WANG
+* Ministry of Education Key Lab For Intelligence Networks and Network Security, XJTU.
+Prof. Pinghui WANG
 ### Unmanned aerial vehicles related programme 2022.03-2022.09
-* School of Automation Science and Engineering, XJTU Engineer Yuan LIU
+* School of Automation Science and Engineering, XJTU.
+Engineer Yuan LIU
 #### 1) Participated in the debugging and experiment of quadrotor UAV
 #### 2) Publishment “UAV swarm positioning and scheduling method from the perspective of pure orientation passive positioning”
 * The paper is published on “2023 IEEE 6th Information Technology, Networking, Electronic and Automation Control Conference”, which is Retrieved by EI. https://ieeexplore.ieee.org/document/10082189
 ### Stock Portfolio Design Based on Machine Learning and Optimization Scheme 2022.04-2022.06
-* Institute of Systems Engineering, XJTU Prof. Hongxing YE
+* Institute of Systems Engineering, XJTU.
+Prof. Hongxing YE
 ### Leadership in winter and summer social practical research 2020.11-2021.03, 2021.06-2021.09
 #### 1) The survey on SEL children's social emotions and the Internet plus medical research in Xiejiasi Village in 2021.
-* School of economics and finance of Xi’an Jiaotong University Prof. Lihua WANG
+* School of economics and finance of Xi’an Jiaotong University.
+Prof. Lihua WANG
 #### 2) The carbon price prediction based on the Radial basis neural networks
-* School of economics and finance of Xi’an Jiaotong University Prof. Chunyan ZHAO
+* School of economics and finance of Xi’an Jiaotong University.
+Prof. Chunyan ZHAO